blahajjessie/13s-wiki/usage/git_setup.md

 2. Commit the staged changes with a message
 3. Pushing the commit onto the remote.

-{. .tip}
+{: .tip}
-The two optional parameters are the remote name and the branch to push, I recommend specifying these each time to prevent errors. `git push origin main` says push local commits onto the remote called `origin` on the branch called `main`.
+Two optional parameters for `git push` are the remote name and the branch name to push.
+I recommend specifying these each time to prevent errors. `git push origin main` says push local commits onto the remote called `origin` on the branch called `main`.

 ## Under the hood